screamonei2/aws-savings-north-cloud-2/README.md

 If you're seeing this, you've probably already done this step.
 Congrats!

+## How To

+You don't need to create .env file api keys.

+I took the chance to create a more robust and rich json so we could see different scenarios.

 ```bash
 # create a new project in the current directory
 npx sv create